-United States University provides Career Services to students and alumni in career preparation at no additional cost.
+United States University provides Career Services to students and alumni in career preparation or placement at no additional cost.
 Visit the Career Resources Website to access relevant resources and connect with Career Services.
-The University cannot guarantee employment after the student has successfully completed the program of study and does not provide job placement.

 Below is a listing of the Standard Occupational Classification (SOC) Codes the University has identified for each program in which it prepares its students for the job market.
 SOC Codes are used to categorize occupations based on industry and degree pathway and are used for reporting purposes.
 For more information on SOC Codes please contact Career Services.